cole-k/osu-kb/readme.md

 that you can configure without changing the firmware.

 When you enter a configuration mode, your computer may inform you that your keyboard has disconnected.
-If the keyboard does not continue to send updates every approximately 10 milliseconds, it will disconnect.
+This is because if the keyboard does not continue to send updates every approximately 10 milliseconds, it will disconnect.
 However, the keyboard just reconnects when you exit the mode.